keboola/php-jsonparser/README.md

 			}
 			will result into a "parent_child" column with a string type of "value1"
 - if it's an array, it'll be passed to analyze() to create a new table, linked by JSON_parentId

-# Todo
-- If the parser runs into an unknown data type while parsing, it should be stored in cache and analysed.
-It would then always run the process() method, expanding the knowledge about data and keeping it in a cache to ensure no missing columns in each run